astitwlathe/questions_prep/Miscellaneous/miscellaneous.md

 * Your mind is a powerful thing… We receive precisely what we hope to receive [Link](https://www.linkedin.com/posts/avnish-sharma-4697835b_whatinspiresme-motivation-linkedinforcreators-ugcPost-7027830284641316865-VHxd/)
 * Gartner Hype Cycle Explained [Link](https://www.linkedin.com/feed/update/urn:li:activity:7026270565015465984/)
 * 7 alternatives to Glassdoor you can use to get insider info on a company [Link](https://www.linkedin.com/posts/renoperry_jobsearch-careers-activity-7026187594505863168-zyZ-/)
+* 7 bad habits that destroy your brain [Link](/Miscellaneous/files/7%20bad%20habits%20that%20destry%20your%20brain.pdf)
+* This Is the Absolute Worst Food for Brain Fog, According to a Registered Dietitian [Link](https://parade.com/health/worst-food-for-brain-fog)

 ## Social